sillyfrog/BGGManager/README.md

      - _name_: The name of the section, to display in the web interface.
      - _start_: The row that the sections starts at in the column, this is the count of holes in the BoxThrone (including the base).
 It's every potential location you could put a game.
      - _end_: The last row of the section.
-     - _ledstrips_: Optional, the strips (poles), that should be included - you can for example highlight the poles on either side of the game that's highlighted.
+     - _ledstrips_: Optional, an object whose key is the strip ID (pole), this is a string of the integer, and value is a list with 2 elements of _ledstart_ and _ledend_ that should be included - you can for example highlight the poles on either side of the game that's highlighted, so may include more than one strip.
           - _ledstart_: The count (from zero) of the LED's that are included in this section - the program will extrapolate which LED's to highlight.
           - _ledend_: The last count of the LED in this section.
 If the LED's are starting at the bottom, the _ledend_ should be greater than the _ledstart_.

 ## Synchronizing with BGG